 Studies show that replacement with T4 known as levothyroxine may not be effective.
 If a person cannot convert T4 to T3 patients treated with Levothyroxine have a tendency to be left with many of the symptoms they had prior to treatment.
 People may need a combined T4/T3 for optimal management of symptoms.

 Products which contain combined T4/T3 are Armour, Naturthroid, Thyrolar, and Westhroid.
-These are glandular products that have been around for over a 100 years.
+These are glandular products that have been around for over 100 years.
 The inactive ingredients include cornstarch.
 People with corn sensitivity may not tolerate these natural thyroid products.

 Glandular thyroid replacement is a controversial treatment because it was believed to have inconsistent results in controlling the TSH level.
-Armour had a dextrose base making it a good sublingual dosing product until 2009 when it was reformulated to contain a cornstarch base.
+Armour had a dextrose base, making it a good sublingual dosing product until 2009 when it was reformulated to contain a cornstarch base.

 Cytomel is the most commonly used T3 supplement.
 It is not the best T3 supplement because it has a short half life, 95% of the drug is absorbed within four hours.
-Therefore it should be dosed three to four times a day to obtain consistent blood levels.
-It contains talc as a base which has been known to cause cancer when used in higher amounts.
+Therefore, it should be dosed three to four times a day to obtain consistent blood levels.
+It contains talc as a base, which has been known to cause cancer when used in higher amounts.